Steel Serpent

-Steel Serpent (Davos) is a fictional character, a supervillain appearing in American comic books published by Marvel Comics.
+Steel Serpent (Davos) is a supervillain appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an enemy of Iron Fist.

-Davos was portrayed by Sacha Dhawan in the Marvel Cinematic Universe television series Iron Fist.
+Sacha Dhawan portrays Steel Serpent in the Marvel Cinematic Universe television series Iron Fist.

 Publication history

-The first, otherwise unnamed, Steel Serpent appeared in The Deadly Hands of Kung Fu #10 (1974), his only appearance, and was created by Tony Isabella and Frank McLaughlin.
+The first, otherwise unnamed, Steel Serpent appeared in The Deadly Hands of Kung Fu #10 (1974), his only appearance, and was created by Jenny Blake Isabella and Frank McLaughlin.

 The second Steel Serpent, Davos, debuted in Iron Fist #1 (1975) and was created by Chris Claremont and John Byrne.

 Fictional character biography

-The Steel Serpent is a native of K'un-L'un named Davos, the son of Lei Kung the Thunderer.
-A gifted student of the martial arts, Davos was one of the final two candidates for the right to challenge for the power of the Iron Fist but was defeated in single combat by Wendell Rand, adopted son of K'un-L'un's ruler, Lord Tuan.
-Davos accused Tuan of unfairly favoring his son and left the city without permission to confront the dragon Shou-Lao.
-Failing to defeat the dragon, he returned to K'un L'un in disgrace and was exiled to Earth.
-Wendell Rand left K'un-L'un the same day without having confronted the dragon.
-Twenty years later, Wendell's son Daniel Rand succeeded in winning the Iron Fist power and soon afterwards also returned to Earth.
-Davos tracked Iron Fist to New York and stole his power, possessing it until it consumed him and Iron Fist absorbed it back into himself.
+The Steel Serpent is a native of K'un-L'un named Davos, the son of Lei Kung.
+A gifted student of his father, Davos was one of two candidates who earned the right to challenge for the power of the Iron Fist but was defeated by Wendell Rand, adopted son of K'un-L'un's ruler Lord Tuan.
+Davos accused Tuan of unfairly favoring his adopted son and left the city without permission to confront the dragon Shou-Lao.
+Failing to defeat the dragon, he returned to K'un-L'un in disgrace and was exiled to Earth.

+Wendell Rand ultimately left K'un-L'un without facing the dragon to start a family.
+Twenty years later, Wendell's son Daniel succeeded in winning the Iron Fist power and soon afterwards also chose to return to Earth.
+Davos tracked Iron Fist to New York and stole his power, but as he had not earned it fairly, the Iron Fist consumed his body and Danny took it back into himself.

-Davos' spirit was cast into a realm accessible from the Anomaly Gem, and through that Davos used the Contemplator to gather the fragments of the Anomaly Gem and release himself.
-Then, he again battled Iron Fist and stole his power; Davos then returned to K'un-L'un and took over the city.
-Lei Kung allied with Iron Fist, who defeated Davos and restored Yu-Ti's rule.
+Davos transported his spirit to a realm accessible from the Anomaly Gem; reassembling the fragments of the gem, he restored his physical form and was reincarnated.
+Then, he again battled Danny and managed to successfully absorb the power of the Iron Fist.
+Returning to K'un-L'un, he overthrew Yu-Ti and took over the city.
+With Lei Kung's help, Danny defeated Davos without his power, thereby proving himself worthy of it once again.
+Yu-Ti was restored to his rightful place, while Davos escaped but was left permanently crippled in both body and mind for misusing the dragon's power.